SolidLabResearch/LDES-in-SOLID-Semantic-Observations-Replay/README.md

    ```shell
    [{"termType":"NamedNode","value":"https://dahcc.idlab.ugent.be/Protego/_participant1/obs0"},{"termType":"NamedNode","value":"https://dahcc.idlab.ugent.be/Protego/_participant1/obs1"} ...}]
    ```

+There are two ways to replay the observations:
+ - With the original timestamps which are the input timestamps from the replayer file you loaded, or
+ - With new timestamps which are generated on the fly by the replayer to imitate the real-time behaviour of the data stream.

+To replay the observations with the original timestamps, follow the steps below:

-7. Replay one next observation using a GET request via
+1. Replay one next observation using a GET request via
    ```shell
    curl http://localhost:3001/advanceAndPushObservationPointer
    ```